OptiRTC/optiiot-vendingmachine/FunctionalSpec.md

 - “Dispense” coffee when an order is completed if adequate payment has been provided and display money remaining in payment transaction.
 The developer can assume that the physical implications of this dispense operation always succeed and do not need to be verified - in this context, "dispense" means complete the order.
 - Insertion of money is communicated to device by serial message
 - Device sends updates to user via events sent via Serial communications
-- At start up display message of the day on LCD
+- At start up, wait for message of the day template and then display message of the day on LCD

 ## Implementation Requirements